Published On: September 15, 2017

 How Insurance Can Protect You During a Total Loss

-Most general commercial property coverage includes something known as a total loss endorsement, which amends the original policy in the case of a total loss.
-Once the total loss amount exceeds a set percentage, the policy holder will receive an insurance payout equal to the full insured value of the property.
+Most general bar and restaurant insurance policies include a total loss endorsement, which amends the original policy in the case of a total loss.
+Once the total loss amount exceeds a set percentage, the policyholder will receive an insurance payout equal to the full insured value of the property.
 This allows the property owner to recoup the entirety of the property’s value rather than only the value of what was destroyed, given the fact that the property is not likely to be salvageable.

 Get Affordable Liability Insurance in Texas from Tabak Insurance Agency

-At Tabak Insurance Agency, we specialize in providing general liability, liquor liability, and commercial property and food liability insurance to bar and restaurant owners from all walks of life.
-Whatever you serve or provide to your customers, our commercial insurance and dram shop law experts can help you design an appropriate policy to protect your business and its assets.
+At Tabak Insurance Agency, we specialize in providing general liability, liquor liability, commercial property, and food liability insurance to bar and restaurant owners from all walks of life.
+Whatever you serve or provide to your customers, our restaurant insurance and dram shop law experts can help you design an appropriate policy to protect your business and its assets.
+Whether you’re a first-time business owner opening your first restaurant or an existing bar owner looking for umbrella coverage to add to your existing protection plan, Tabak Insurance Agency can help you create the ideal safety net.

 Restaurant Owner Signs Up ForLiability Insurance